 I have been a member of the steering committee for the RCN Critical Care Forum since 2003 and have held the position of chair since 2006.

 I have led the Northern Regional Clinical Practice Benchmarking group since 1999, having been involved in writing the Essence of Care Benchmarks.

 I was a member of the scoping group for the NICE guideline on the Acutely Ill Patient and am actively involved in the Intensive Care Standards and Quality committee.

-Lesley has spent over 25 years at the coal face in critical care and outreach and is now Director for the North of England Critical Care Network.
-Her previous role as Nurse Consultant in Critical Care & Clinical Lead for Outreach and Follow-up Services at City Hospitals Sunderland NHS Foundation Trust, Lesley describes as ‘one of the best jobs ever’!
+Having spent over 25 years at the coal face in critical care and outreach, Lesley is now Director and Lead Nurse for the North of England Critical Care Operational Delivery Network (ODN) UK which encompasses both adults and paediatrics.
+Lesley strongly believes that Networks are ideally positioned to become integral and enabling structures within the new UK NHS architecture.
+Her previous role as Nurse Consultant in Critical Care & Clinical Lead for Outreach and Follow-up Services at City Hospitals Sunderland NHS Foundation Trust, UK; Lesley describes as ‘one of the best jobs ever’!

 In addition to research into medical e-learning at the University of Leicester and Tokyo Medical University, as well as managing director of OCB Media, Dr. Blackwell has been the project lead on over 50 e-learning resources over the past 15 years and has won six e-learning awards, including three awards from the British Medical Association for e-learning development.

 Specialist fields include the use of simulation and clinical scenarios in training, learning management system development and user interface design, as well as research into the evidence base supporting the development of learning models in e-learning.